Janhvi Kapoor: Career

+Debut and female-led films (2018–2022)

-Kapoor made her acting debut in 2018 with the Shashank Khaitan-directed romance Dhadak, co-starring Ishaan Khatter.
+Kapoor made her acting debut in 2018 with the Shashank Khaitan-directed romance Dhadak, co-starring Ishaan Khatter and produced under Karan Johar's studio Dharma Productions.
 A Hindi-language remake of the 2016 Marathi film Sairat, it featured her as a young upper-class girl whose life turns tragic after she elopes with a lower-class boy (played by Khatter).
 The film received predominantly negative reviews, but with a worldwide collection of ₹1.1 billion, it proved to be a commercial success.
 Writing for News18, Rajeev Masand criticised the film for removing caste-based references and deemed it inferior to the original, but felt Kapoor had "a fragility that makes her instantly endearing, and a soulful quality that makes it hard to take your eyes off her on screen".
 Conversely, Anna M. M. Vetticad of Firstpost thought that she "lacks personality and delivers a colourless performance".
 She won the Zee Cine Award for Best Female Debut.

 Kapoor's next screen appearance came in 2020 when she starred in Zoya Akhtar's segment in the Netflix horror anthology film Ghost Stories.
 Shubhra Gupta of The Indian Express disliked the segments but added that the "only real surprise comes from Janhvi Kapoor in a solid, real act".
-She then took on the titular role of aviator Gunjan Saxena in the biopic Gunjan Saxena: The Kargil Girl, which due to the COVID-19 pandemic could not be released theatrically and instead streamed on Netflix.
+She then took on the title role of aviator Gunjan Saxena in the biopic Gunjan Saxena: The Kargil Girl, which due to the COVID-19 pandemic could not be released theatrically and instead streamed on Netflix.
 In preparation, she spent time with Saxena, underwent physical training, and learned the body language of an air force officer.
 Saibal Chatterjee of NDTV described Kapoor's performance as "passably steady" while Rahul Desai of Film Companion was more appreciative of her "deceptively private performance" which he considered to be "pitch-perfect".
-She received a nomination for the Filmfare Award for Best Actress for her performance.
+She received a nomination for the Filmfare Award for Best Actress.

 In 2021, Kapoor played a dual role opposite Rajkummar Rao in the comedy horror film Roohi.
 The film was theatrically released after several delays due to the second wave of the COVID-19 pandemic.
-The film and Kapoor's performance received poor reviews from critics, and it performed poorly at the box-office.
+The film and Kapoor's performance were panned by critics, and it performed poorly at the box-office.
 The following year, Kapoor starred in Good Luck Jerry, a remake of the 2018 Tamil film Kolamaavu Kokila, produced by Aanand L. Rai.
 It was released on the streaming platform Disney+ Hotstar.
 In her next film, Mili, a remake of the Malayalam film Helen, she played a young woman trapped in a freezer, which was played by Anna Ben in the original.
 Anupama Chopra was appreciative of the "sweetness and sincerity" she brought to the part but considered it much less accomplished than Ben's performance.

-Kapoor will next star in the sports film Mr and Mrs Mahi with Rajkummar Rao and the action film Bawaal with Varun Dhawan.
+It emerged as a box-office bomb.
+She received another Best Actress nomination at Filmfare.